"At the time, everybody followed the rules for abortion," Schwarz told her and another Pro Life Union volunteer in front of reporters.

-Schwarz and Smith testified before the state Senate local government committee, headed by Sen. John Eichelberger Jr., R-Mifflin.
+Schwarz and Smith testified before the state Senate local government committee, headed by Sen. John Eichelberger, Jr. (R-Blair Township).

-"We want to make sure that this horror story doesn't get told again," said state Sen. Mike Stack, D-Phila.
+"We want to make sure that this horror story doesn't get told again," said state Sen. Mike Stack (D-Northeast Philadelphia)

-Since the Gosnell grand-jury report was released earlier this year, charging Gosnell with the death of one woman and seven babies, the city's Health Department has stepped up efforts to provide citizens with information on how and where to lodge complaints, Schwarz said.
-They may call 3-1-1 for contact information or access it on the city website.
+Since the Gosnell grand-jury report was released earlier this year, charging Gosnell with the deaths of a woman and seven babies, the city's health department has stepped up efforts to provide citizens with information on how and where to lodge complaints, Schwarz said.
+They can call 3-1-1 for contact information or access it on the city website.